AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 local DataPredict = require(DataPredict)

- -- This is required for Quantile Regression model.
-You do not need to do this for Bayesian Quantile Linear Regression model.
+ -- This is required for Quantile Regression model, but not for Bayesian Quantile Linear Regression model.

 local quantilesList = {0.25, 0.5, 0.75, 0.90}